rhwilr/lemur/README.md

 - Added support for logical operators `&&` and `||`.
 This also adds support for more complex conditionals like `if (i <= 10 && containsNumber(string))...`.
 - Implemented `while` loops.
+- Defined my own binary format to save compiled code to file and read binary files in the vm.

 ## Installation